 Two terms that often get tossed around interchangeably are “Realtor®” and real estate agent.
 Although both a Realtor® and a real estate agent are qualified to help buy and sell property, a Realtor® is registered to the National Association of Realtors® and held to a higher ethical standard.
 Realtors® must abide by a stricter set of rules, meaning that they will go out of their way to protect your interests.

 As your Realtor®, as well as your Buyers Representative, it is my goal to act on your behalf and work to obtain the home you desire with as little drama as possible.
-Real estate purchasing is not always a cut and dry process.
+Real estate purchasing is not always a cut-and-dry process.
 I will be your negotiator, your advisor, and if we run into issues, I will direct you to those that can help complete the transaction.
-Finding a home is just the beginning of the process, and I’m here to make sure it goes as smoothly and enjoyably as possible.
+Finding a home is just step one, and I’m here to make sure the process kicks off smoothly.

 Once you’ve decided to work with me, it’s time for the fun part – looking at homes!
 Share with me what your most important needs and wants are, and if there are any specific homes you want to see, let’s do that first.
 Remember, go into house showings with an open mind – paint colors, light fixtures, and decorations can be changed.
-Things that are most critical of are the things you can’t change – the school district, neighborhood, floor plan, bedroom and lot sizes.
-I’m there to help answer questions and offer additional insights about the home and neighborhood, so feel free to voice any concerns or questions.
+Things that are most critical are the things you can’t change – the school district, neighborhood, floor plan, bedroom, and lot sizes.
+Feel free to voice any concerns or questions; that is what I’m here for!
 I can also reach out to the seller’s agent to get more details on the home and answers to any questions about its history or functionality.
 Don’t be shy – this is your future home we’re talking about.

 When you’re looking at homes, try to picture your family living in the space to determine if it’s the right fit for you.
 Consider the way you live (or want to live), and any future plans that might require extra bedrooms, the addition of a pool, and other wish list items that were discussed before you started your search.